CodeByZ/bitcoin-json-rpc-proxy/README.md

 # bitcoin-json-rpc-proxy

-A simple bitcoin JSON RPC proxy
+A simple bitcoin JSON RPC proxy.

 ### What is This?